 - Movie adaptations of Tom Clancy's Jack Ryan novels have gone from remaining true to the spirit of the original to... not, as the movie series rolls on, according to some fans of the original novels.

-- The Band of Brothers miniseries is based off of a historical novel written by Stephen Ambrose, and despite a few blatant inaccuracies.
-The sequel, The Pacific, is based off of several veterans' memoirs.
+- The Band of Brothers miniseries is based on a historical novel written by Stephen Ambrose, despite a few blatant inaccuracies.
+The sequel, The Pacific, is based on several veterans' memoirs.

 - The Guns of Navarone became a movie.

 - The book Battle Royale was made into a film of the same name.

 - Smith's Dream, by C. K. Stead, about an industrial dispute that grows into civil war in New Zealand, was adapted as Sleeping Dogs in 1977, the first film to be entirely produced and set in that country.

 - Tomorrow, When the War Began, an adaptation of the book of the same name.
 This is used for a meta joke when one character, while reading a book, remarks about how the book is always better than the movie.